varnishcache/varnish-cache/doc/sphinx/installation/bugs.rst

 does all the work, and the manager hangs around to resurect it, if it crashes.

-Therefore, the first thing to do if you see a varnish crash, is to examine your syslogs, to see if it has happened before.
-(One site is rumoured to have had varnish restarting every 10 minutes and *still* provide better service than their CMS system.)
+Therefore, the first thing to do if you see a Varnish crash, is to examine your syslogs, to see if it has happened before.
+(One site is rumoured to have had Varnish restarting every 10 minutes and *still* provide better service than their CMS system.)

 When it crashes, if at all possible, Varnish will spew out a crash dump